shtse8/DartScript/memory-bank/activeContext.md

-- **Riverpod Integration:** Initial integration uses a global `ProviderContainer` accessed via `renderer.appProviderContainer`. `Consumer` widget created with a basic `WidgetRef` implementation.
-Need to refine container access (context?) and lifecycle management.
+- **Riverpod Integration:** Initial integration uses a global `ProviderContainer` accessed via `renderer.appProviderContainer`. `Consumer` widget (extending `StatefulWidget`) created with a basic `WidgetRef` implementation.
+This approach is functional but differs from Flutter's `ConsumerWidget` pattern due to the lack of `BuildContext` and `InheritedWidget` equivalents in the current framework.
+Refining container access (context?) and potentially aligning closer to Flutter's pattern is noted as a future goal (see Next Steps).
 - **Component Syntax:** Providing HTML helper functions (`div`, `h1`, etc.) in `package:dust_component/html.dart` for a more declarative UI definition experience.